OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-tentacle-container.md

 |**CustomPublicHostName**|If PublicHostNameConfiguration is set to `Custom`, the host name that the Octopus Server should use to communicate with the Tentacle|

 #### Exposed Container Ports
-Read Docker [docs](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose) about exposing ports.
+Read the Docker [docs](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose) about exposing ports.

 |  Name       |    |
 | ------------- | ------- |
 |**10933**|Port tentacle will be listening on (if in listening mode)|

 #### Volume Mounts
-Read Docker [docs](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) about mounting volume.
+Read the Docker [docs](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) about mounting volume.

 |  Name       |    |
 | ------------- | ------- |